simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 ### Smith-Waterman

-To consider how alignment with a graph works, let &#8217;s remind ourselves of how we perform alignment on sequences.
+To consider how alignment to a graph works, let &#8217;s remind ourselves of how we perform alignment on sequences.

 In the